Choosing the best survival radio: Top 10 for savvy survivors

 Starting our survival radio reviews with the ROCAM, this emergency radio is an exceptional tool.

-This durable device comes with shortwave, FM, and AM radio built-in, as well as all of the NOAA weather alert channels – to keep you informed.
+This durable device has built-in shortwave, FM, and AM radio, as well as all of the NOAA weather alert channels – to keep you informed.

 There’s a 3-watt flashlight, so you’re never left in the dark, and a 2000 mAh power bank charger for your phone.